carlosfmorenog/CDSMOTE-BINARY/readme.md

 # CDSMOTE: class decomposition and synthetic minority class oversampling technique for imbalanced-data classification

-Run `main.py` for experiments with the whole data repository, or see `demo.ipynb` for a demo using the "C5" (vehicle3) dataset.
+Run `CDSMOTE-Bin.py` or see `demo.ipynb` for a demo using the "C15" (Ecoli046_vs_5) dataset.

-The repository was obtained from:
+This dataset was obtained from:

 * Cleofas-Sánchez L, Sánchez JS, García V, Valdovinos RM.
 Associative learning on imbalanced environments: An empirical study.
 Expert Syst Appl.
 2016;54:387–97.

-Please reference this method as follows:
+Please reference CDSMOTE as follows:

 * Elyan E., Moreno-García C.F., Jayne C., CDSMOTE: class decomposition and synthetic minority class oversampling technique for imbalanced-data classification.
 Neural Comput Appl.
 2020. doi:10.1007/s00521-020-05130-z